AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/storage.md

 # Storage

-> A common convention in Noir Contracts is to declare the state variables in the `main.nr` file inside your project (see [directory structure](./layout.md#directory-structure)).

 State variables must be declared inside a struct.
 (This enables us to declare types composed of nested generics in Noir - see [types](./types.md)).

 We could define any kinds of state variables in the Storage struct: